 The center uses a Publisher PDF file (if available) or a high-speed scanner to convert textbooks and other print material to computer files.
 People with visual or learning disabilities can then open the files in a program that reads text aloud (i.e. Read&Write for Google Chrome).

 The Loan Program at the Center for Educational and Assistive Technology runs the outreach and service of Assistive Technology Demonstrations and Device Loans for the Connecticut Tech Act Project.
-The Loan Program is a grant-funded program that serves two communities with different adaptive technology needs: teachers of technology and special education in Connecticut's school districts who would like to asses student needs and opportunities for assistive technology to be used in schools and SCSU students registered with the campus Disability Resource Center (DRC).
+The Loan Program is a grant-funded program that serves two communities with different adaptive technology needs: teachers of technology and special education in Connecticut's school districts who would like to asses student needs and opportunities for assistive technology to be used in schools and SCSU students registered with the Center for Academic Success and Accessibility Services.

 Available software for use on loaned computers: